stayradiated/jandal/README.md

 Event handler for [SockJS](https://github.com/sockjs/sockjs-node).

+## Important

+Jandal will allow you to emit a maximum of three arguments.
+This is purely to improve performance in most browsers and in nodejs.

+If you need more than three arguments, you can use the [multi-args branch](https://github.com/stayradiated/jandal/multi-args).

 ## How it works

 The idea is that we have a standard [EventEmitter](http://nodejs.org/api/events.html#events_class_events_eventemitter) handling the events, and that we serialize the information as text in the following way: